jensgraetzer/MP3-Multimedia---id3v2FrameList.py/README.md

 The ID3v2 standard allows experimental frames.
 The XSRT frame is an experimental frame, invented for multimedia MP3 files.
 It presents a third way for showing text and images, synchronized with the audio by timestamps.

 An XSRT frame has a structure similar to the USLT frame, but contains subtitle text in the SubRip format (6).
 So, audiosynchron subtitle text can be displayed.
-Additionally, some other HTML like tags are allowed.
+Additionally, some HTML like tags are allowed.
 These tags are allowed: &lt;b&gt;...&lt;/b&gt;, &lt;i&gt;...&lt;/i&gt;, &lt;u&gt;...&lt;/u&gt;, &lt;font color="color name"&gt;...&lt;/font&gt; and &lt;img src="image file name"&gt;.
 Other than these HTML tags are not allowed.

 ## APIC frames